spreston4/readme-generator/README.md

 WHEN I click on the links in the Table of Contents THEN I am taken to the corresponding section of the README
 ```

-## Known Issues

-* License information does not currently render
-* License badging does not currently render

 ## Contact Me